 - Turn off heating or air conditioning and be sure the registers and return air vents are sealed.

 - Wear disposable coveralls, disposable gloves, goggles and a respirator mask equipped with a high-efficiency particulate air (HEPA) filter for your safety and to contain the contamination.

 - Spray the working area with water using a spray bottle or garden sprayer prior to and during asbestos removal to prevent dust and airborne fibers.

 - Work cautiously to minimize damage to the asbestos-containing material as you remove it.
 This keeps released asbestos fibers to a minimum and also may give you more disposal options.

-- Carefully roll up the plastic covering the work area and dispose of it, along with your coveralls, gloves and the filter cartridges from your respirator in approved plastic bags as you did with the debris.
+- Roll up the plastic covering the work area carefully and dispose of it, along with your coveralls, gloves and the filter cartridges from your respirator in approved plastic bags as you did with the debris.

 - Wet wipe any areas of visible dust in your work area.
 Never sweep or use a vacuum to clean up asbestos dust.